Musique

 Symbolique 1993

-all varied and strong, almost a symphony of music as the moods
+varied and strong, almost a symphony of music as the moods and movements

-and movements change, mixing the styles admirably, creating an
+change, mixing the styles admirably, creating an aureal sound- track.

-aureal sound- track.
-A magnificient album from France´s
+A magnificient album from France´s best known secret".

 Jim Cornall, Trax (Canada)